Nblx-org/noblox-cli/architecture.md

 # actually git
 This is a fancy tricked out repo with git hooks

+The flow is debatable.
+The git workflow has two ways to start
+ * init - set up empty scaffolding
+ * clone - get existing data and scaffloding

+"Easier" here is two possibilities:

+ * closer to git workflow
+ * conceptually less abstract

+So there is the assumption the person is already familiar with the git workflow This entire system is "git but also, not git"

+The confusion in a product is from
+ * when it presents itself as taking responsibility that it doesn't or
+ * suggesting a mode of operation that isn't correct.

+For instance, I was dealing with MCP.
+I thought it could be used as an interceptor in the regular agentic flow as opposed to a tool calling mechanism.

+This was both.
+I was looking for a way to call it *as part of the flow* like a proxy and being perplexed why there was no documentation on it.
+LLMs were confused as well (but that's to be expected).

+These are solved by presentation, communication, and design.
+Introducing new porcelein comamnds can be taken as weighty ... potentially heavy concepts with confusing consequences.
+We need to avoid that.

 ## checkout - switch
 change within the project between different credentials such as staging/production